YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 understand explanations people give because my brain works differently.
 On the Red Hat related lists, it seems people were more patient when I had trouble with an explanation but on the Debian lists, I was treated like an imbecile.
 So I never felt welcome in the Debian world.

-The distribution however is fantastic.
+The distribution however is fantastic and the developers are top notch.

 At one point I tried Ubuntu.
 After installing it, I did not see where the GIMP was installed so I used their search tool thingy to search for it, and I was